Bonifacio: Ang Unang Pangulo: Plot

 The film begins with the execution of GOMBURZA in the aftermath of the 1872 Cavite Mutiny.
-On July 3, 1892, Dr. Jose Rizal (Jericho Rosales) founds La Liga Filipina, a peaceful reform movement that aims to unite all Filipinos and give them one voice.
-One of its members is Andres Bonifacio (Robin Padilla), who is currently supporting his siblings, as both their parents died due to illness.
+On July 3, 1892, Dr. Jose Rizal establishes La Liga Filipina, a peaceful reform movement that aims to unite all Filipinos and give them one voice.
+One of its members is Andres Bonifacio, who is currently supporting his siblings, as both their parents died due to illness.
 Rizal is later arrested after the Spanish authorities uncover the organization.
 Bonifacio then decides to form the Katipunan to lead a revolution against the Spanish colonizers.

-With the help of his friend Teodoro Plata, he meets Gregoria de Jesús (Vina Morales), who is also known as Bantug.
+With the help of his friend Teodoro Plata, he meets Gregoria de Jesús, who is also known as Bantug and Oriang.
 Bonifacio visits the church, meeting Bantug again.
 She knows that he joined a group of Masons and is not religious.
 Bonifacio denies the accusations, saying that those are just inventions of the friars.
-Later that day, while walking on the street, they encounter a friend of Oriang (Pepe Herrera), begging a friar to give his salary in the polo.
+Later that day, while walking on the street, they encounter a friend of Oriang, begging a friar to give his salary in the polo.
 However, the friar refuses and instead makes derogatory remarks towards the man.
-Later, he is shot by one of the Spanish soldiers.
+Later, he is shot by one of the Spanish soldiers due to his attempt on attacking the man, who later issues a threatening warning to everyone in the vicinity.
+Afterwards, the man's father mourns over the death of his son.

-Bonifacio and Oriang's relationship develops and they finally marry after Bantug's parents gave their approval.
-Then while recruiting additional katipuneros, Bonifacio finds out that Teodoro and Nonay Bonifacio are lovers.
+Bonifacio and Oriang's relationship develops and they finally marry after Bantug's parents give their approval.
+Then while recruiting additional katipuneros, Bonifacio finds out that Teodoro and his sister Nonay are lovers.
 The following day, a gobernadorcillo named Emilio Aguinaldo is inducted to the Katipunan.

-The Katipunan starts publishing the newspaper “Ang Kalayaan” through the printing press of Diario de Manila.
+The Katipunan starts publishing the newspaper Ang Kalayaan through the printing press of Diario de Manila.
 They distribute the papers to their fellow countrymen to further expand the organization.
 However, word of these subversive activities eventually reaches the Spanish authorities.
-After hearing this, the Spanish raid the Katipunan's Binondo press office wherein they discover "Ang Kalayaan".
+After hearing this, the Spanish raid the Katipunan's Binondo press office wherein they discover Ang Kalayaan.
 Because of this discovery, they begin to grow wary of anti-government activities.